 About this Project

-Description: The Boston Marathon is woven into the fabric of our community: it brings together runners from around the world, spectators, family members, and neighbors, forging a river of people stretching from Hopkinton to downtown Boston.
-The April 15, 2013 bombing at the marathon finish line aimed to destroy that fabric.
-We invite you to help mend and strengthen the fabric of our community by contributing your stories and media from the week of April 15 in Boston.
+Description: The Boston Marathon is woven into the fabric of our community: it brings together runners from around the world, spectators, family members, and neighbors, creating a tapestry of people stretching from Hopkinton to downtown Boston.
+The April 15, 2013, bombing at the Marathon finish line aimed to destroy that fabric.
+From May 2013 to the fall of 2014, Our Marathon invited interested parties to help mend and strengthen the fabric of our community by contributing stories and media to our digital archive.
+The project was originally founded in April 2013 by faculty and students affiliated with the NULab for Texts, Maps, and Networks in the College of Social Sciences and Humanities at Northeastern University.
+Since September 2014 the Digital Scholarship Group at Northeastern University Libraries has managed the site and its long-term migration and preservation.

 Primary contact: email@example.com